Nagendra1997/dummypy/README.md

 $ sudo docker pull mesibo/mesibo
 ```

-However, before we launch Mesibo, we need to setup a mesibo configuraiton file.
+However, before we launch Mesibo, we need to setup mesibo configuration in the console.

 ## Step 3 - Configure Mesibo

+Enter mesibo console → App Settings → On Premise Hosting and then enter the configuration details

 Mesibo requires following configuration:

 - Mesibo App Token, which you can get from Mesibo Console

-- Database Information
+- Database Information : Database Name, Database host name, Database Password

 - Your Hostname.
 All your users will connect to this hostname and hence ensure that it is correct.

 - TLS/SSL Cerificate for your hostname [Optional but recommended]

+![Config console] (mesibo.com)

 ## Step 3 - Configure TLS Certificate